BrianCodez/SISR/docs/config/config.md

 fullscreen = true

 # Enable continuous redraw
-# May be used when steam oerlay detection fails or other issues with the steam overlay occur
+# May be used when steam overlay detection fails or other issues with the steam overlay occur
 # may increase CPU/GPU usage
 continuous_draw = true